 “We went in with the idea of a bassinet for the first 6 months then in his own cot/room after that.
 But after 5 weeks on getting up hourly through the night, and me turning into a banshee, we brought him into bed with us and haven’t looked back!
 We all get more sleep and I am a much happier mummy, resulting in a happier family!
 Cosleeping is perfectly safe when all the risk factors are removed.” – Amy Rushbrook, BB Member

-“Our 29 month old sleeps with us and will till she decides not to !
-We reckon as adults we don’t like to sleep by ourselves so why would our baby?
-Helps with the breastfeeding too…” — Susan Bhadury, BB Fan
+“Our 29 month old sleeps with us and will till she decides not to!
+As adults we don’t like to sleep by ourselves so why would our baby?
+Helps with the breastfeeding too!” — Susan Bhadury, BB Fan

 Baby Sleep Option #4 – Hammock